acumos/acumos-r-client/docs/onboarding-r-guide.rst

    help(package="acumos")
    ?acumos::compose()

-or see the `Compose <http://www.rforge.net/doc/packages/acumos/compose.html>`_ page at RForge.

 If you used R under windows you could meet an issue using the `acumos::compose()` function due to some problems between R under windows and zip.
 If RTools is not installed on your windows environment,